Ostende, Buenos Aires: Foundation

 Ostende was the first town established in region currently known as Pinamar Partido, having been founded by Belgian Fernando Robette and Italian Agustín Poli.
-They had arrived in 1908 and bought the land from Don Manuel with the aim of designing a sophisticated seaside resort with the same model as that city of Belgian origin whose name, Ostend, means “End of the East”.
+They had arrived in 1908 and bought the land from Don Manuel with the aim of designing a sophisticated seaside resort with the same model as that city of Belgian origin whose name, Ostend (Oostende in Dutch), means “End of the East”.
 To go to Ostende, passengers went by train to Juancho station (via Constitución–General Madariaga), then being transported by horse-drawn carriages to "Colonia Tokio" (an estancia inhabited by Japanese immigrants) where they took a narrow-gauge railway (Decauville) to Ostende.
 It was a 3 km-length railroad that reached the beach.
 On economic grounds, the coming of the train helped the zone to increase its production.
 Apart from cattle, producers commercialised apples and firewood, for which some small branches were built.
 One of those branches reached the point where the intersection of RP 11 and RP 74 is placed today, very close to the entrance to Pinamar.
 Nevertheless, most of those branches would be lifted in the 1940s.

 When Robette was already settled he began the work to concretize his projects.
 Some of the constructions were a dock, and the "Hotel Termas"; That same year the construction of the Rambla Sur also began, which was intended to be an extensive coastal promenade.
 These works were made very hard, since in addition to the inclemency of the winds, the materials for the constructions had to be sent from Buenos Aires, being the Cabo Corrientes steamship one of the means used for transportation at that time.

 Finally, on April 6, 1913, the founding ceremony of the new city was celebrated and an important advertising campaign was produced to promote the sale of the lots.
 Then the houses of Fernando Robette were built, the House of Spiritual Retreats of the Carmelite Monks, the house of one of the first families to spend the summer in Ostende, called Villa Adela, and also a chapel whose owner was Mr. Domingo Repetto, which years later it would disappear due to abandonment and strong sand storms.